Benefits and expenses – the detail

 Employers’ credit cards

-If your employee is allowed to use a credit card provided by you, the taxable benefit is the amount paid by you for any goods or services your employee buys on that card, unless these are purely for business purposes and you gave your authority for the purchase on your behalf.
+If your employee is allowed to use a credit card provided by you, the taxable benefit to report on the P11D is the amount paid by you for any goods or services your employee buys on that card, unless these are purely for business purposes and you gave your authority for the purchase on your behalf.

 Private medical insurance or treatment

 You might pay for your employee to have private medical cover.
-The benefit is the cost to you for the cover your employee receives.
+The benefit to report on the P11D is the cost to you for the cover your employee receives.

 You might give your employee a loan, for example to help them pay for a season ticket for their travel to work.
 You may do so at a cheap rate of interest, or interest-free.
 If so, there may be a taxable benefit if the amount of the loan exceeds £10,000 in the tax year.
 This is worked out based upon an assumed interest charge at the official rate of interest less any interest your employee has paid.